 3.3.
 China – The Mongols welcome the motif

-The Mongol rulers of the Yuan Dynasty (1271–1368) were largely responsible for bringing the Garuda and serpents motif to China.
+The Mongol rulers of the Yuan Dynasty (1271–1368 CE) were largely responsible for bringing the Garuda and serpents motif to China.
 They were ardent followers of Tibetan Buddhism, and so they invited Buddhist lamas to preach in the Middle Kingdom.
-The person who first introduced Tibetan Buddhist art to China was the Nepalese artist Anige (阿尼哥, 1245–1306).
-At the surprisingly young age of eighteen or nineteen years old, he arrived at the Mongol court in 1260 as the leader of twenty-four artisans.
+The person who first introduced Tibetan Buddhist art to China was the Nepalese artist Anige (阿尼哥, 1245–1306 CE).
+At the surprisingly young age of eighteen or nineteen years old, he arrived at the Mongol court in 1260 CE as the leader of twenty-four artisans.
 His most famous accomplishment is the White Pagoda of the Miaoying temple in Beijing (Stoddard, 2008, pp. 19-20).
 Anige is the father of a Tibetan Stylistic tradition that carried on long after his death.

-Fig. 21 – The Gate of Glory from the Cloud Platform of Juyong Pass (1345), Beijing, China (larger version).
+Fig. 21 – The Gate of Glory from the Cloud Platform of Juyong Pass (1345 CE), Beijing, China (larger version).
 Photo by Snuffy on Flicker.
 Fig. 22 – A detail of the Garuda and serpents motif (photographer unknown) (larger version).

-The motif continued to appear in Buddhist art into the Ming dynasty (1368–1644) after the Chinese had overthrown the Mongols.
+The motif continued to appear in Buddhist art into the Ming dynasty (1368–1644 CE) after the Chinese had overthrown the Mongols.
 This is because some Chinese rulers, such as the Yongle Emperor (永樂帝, r.
-1402–1424), upheld the Tibetan Buddhist tradition.
-Ming examples include a painting in the Sotheby’s collection dated to the 15th-century (fig. 23 and 24); a relief carving on a 15th-century pagoda at Zhenjue Temple (真覺寺) in Beijing (fig. 25 and 26); and a stone stele in the Freer Art Gallery collection dated to circa 1500 (fig. 27 and 28).
+1402–1424 CE), upheld the Tibetan Buddhist tradition.
+Ming examples include a painting in the Sotheby’s collection dated to the 15th-century CE (fig. 23 and 24); a relief carving on a 15th-century CE pagoda at Zhenjue Temple (真覺寺) in Beijing (fig. 25 and 26); and a stone stele in the Freer Art Gallery collection dated to circa 1500 CE (fig. 27 and 28).
 All of these pieces depict a Buddhist deity sitting before an enlightenment torana lorded over by Garuda and his serpentine foes.
-What’s important here is that the variety of media suggests the motif became a standardized element of Sino-Tibetan Buddhist art at least a century prior to the publishing of Journey to the West (1592).
+What’s important here is that the variety of media suggests that the motif became a standardized element of Sino-Tibetan Buddhist art at least a century prior to the publishing of Journey to the West (1592 CE).
 The commonplace nature of the motif might then explain why it was included in the story.
 There are numerous occasions in the novel when the author-compiler provides folk origins for everyday concepts, such as why rings are put through the noses of buffalos.
 So a bird attacking serpents above the head of the Buddha would certainly need a fanciful genesis story.

-Fig. 23 – The Amitabha Buddha with an enlightenment torana (15th-cent.) (larger version).
+Fig. 23 – The Amitabha Buddha with an enlightenment torana (15th-century CE) (larger version).
 Fig. 24 – A detail of the Garuda and serpents motif (larger version).
 Photos by Sotheby’s.
-Fig. 25 – Zhenjue Temple relief carving (15th-cent.), Beijing, China (larger version).
+Fig. 25 – Zhenjue Temple relief carving (15th-century CE), Beijing, China (larger version).
 Fig. 26 – A detail of Garuda (larger version).
 Photos by Wikimedia commons.
 Fig. 27 – A stone stele of a Bodhisattva with an enlightenment torana (c.
-1500) (larger version).
+1500 CE) (larger version).
 Fig. 28 – A detail of the motif (larger version).
 Photos by the Freer Gallery of Art.

 4. Garuda’s transformation from a god to a demon

-Fig. 29 – A fresco showing the adoration of the Heavenly Kings (9th-cent.), Xinjiang, China (larger version).
+Fig. 29 – A fresco showing the adoration of the Heavenly Kings (9th-century), Xinjiang, China (larger version).
 Fig. 30 – A detail of the subjugation of Sire Thunder (larger version).

 Sire Thunder’s avian form has persisted to this day, having become his standard iconography.
-Here I present a late 19th to early 20th-century wooden altar statue depicting the deity with his counterpart the Mother of Lightening (Dianmu, 電母) (fig. 31).
+Here I present an early 20th-century CE wooden altar statue depicting the deity with his counterpart the Mother of Lightening (Dianmu, 電母) (fig. 31).
 His similarities to Garuda are just as noticeable today.

-Fig. 31 – Sire Thunder and the Mother of Lightning (19th to 20th-cent.), Taipei, Taiwan (larger version).
+Fig. 31 – Sire Thunder and the Mother of Lightning (20th-century CE), Taipei, Taiwan (larger version).
 In the author’s personal collection.